lucianoayres/a_/README.md

 # a\_

-A simple Python utility to move the mouse cursor to specified coordinates using command line arguments.
+A simple Python utility to move the mouse cursor to specified coordinates and perform mouse actions using command line arguments.

 ## Installation